amireh/happypack/README.md

 `babel-loader` to transform them, while `.coffee` files will be handled by the second one using the `coffee-loader` as a transformer.

-Note that each plugin will properly use different cache files as the default cache file names include the plugin IDs, so you don't need to override them manually.
-Yay!

 ## Shared thread pools

 Normally, each `HappyPlugin` instance you create internally manages its own